Applications closed: 8 November 2018

 About the Program

-The Office of Sport administers the Safe Shooting Program on behalf of the Police Policy Office, NSW Department of Justice.
+The Office of Sport administers the Safe Shooting Program on behalf of the Office for Police, Department of Justice.

-The primary focus for the 2017-2018 round of funding is to enable clubs and ranges to connect with the new Firearms and Licensing Communications Online Network (FALCON) system being developed by the NSW Firearms Registry.
+The focus for the 2018-2019 round of funding returns to the traditional objectives of the program.
+However, we encourage smaller organisations to continue to submit applications to enable clubs and ranges to connect with the new online systems developed by the NSW Firearms Registry.

 The Safe Shooting Program objectives are to:

-- Assist people from groups that traditionally face barriers to participation or access to shooting facilities
+- Assist people from groups that traditionally face barriers to participation or access to shooting facilities; and

 Grants are available from $500 - $20,000.